logicalclocks/hops-examples/README.md

 ## Notes
 1. Currently *Flink version 1.1.3* is supported.

-2. For examples on customizing logging for Flink jobs on HopsWorks see [here](https://github.com/hopshadoop/hops-kafka-examples/tree/master/examples-flink).
+2. For examples on customizing logging for Flink jobs on Hopsworks see [here](https://github.com/logicalclocks/hops-kafka-examples/tree/master/examples-flink).

-3. *StreamingExample* makes use of [here](https://github.com/hopshadoop/hops-util).
+3. *StreamingExample* makes use of [here](https://github.com/logicalclocks/hops-util).
 When building this project, Hops is automatically included in the assembled jar file.

 ## Job Logging

 ### Flink Logs
-JobManager and TaskManager logs are displayed in the *Jobs* tab in HopsWorks.
+JobManager and TaskManager logs are displayed in the *Jobs* tab in Hopsworks.
 For example, when printing a Flink *DataStream* object by doing

 ```java
 DataStream<Tuple2<Tuple2<Integer, Integer>, Integer>> numbers = step.select("output")
 				.map(new OutputMap());
 numbers.print();
 ```
-the DataStream output will be available in the HopsWorks Job Execution Logs.
+the DataStream output will be available in the Hopsworks Job Execution Logs.

 In case you would like this output to be written to a particular file in your Data Sets, you can do the following